 With WorkPPT AI, you can create slides with ready-made transitions, motion effects, and perfect formatting — no manual adjustments needed.

-How to Make Animations for Bullet Lists in Google Slides - ”By Paragraph” Trick
+How to Animated Bullet Lists in Google Slides - ”By Paragraph” Trick

 When animating text boxes or bullet lists, enable “By paragraph” to reveal each line one by one.
 How to enable: